newrelic-experimental/nr-apigee-integration/README.md

 * [gcloud CLI](https://cloud.google.com/sdk/docs/install)

 ### Configuration properties file
-Update the [nrtrace.properties.sample](nrtrace.properties.sample) properties file to provide the configuration for your environment, and rename it `nrtrace.properties`. **Important do not commit this new file to git!** (It should be ignored in `.gitignore` already.)
+Update the [newrelic.properties.sample](newrelic.properties.sample) properties file to provide the configuration for your environment, and rename it `newrelic.properties`. **Important do not commit this new file to git!** (It should be ignored in `.gitignore` already.)
-The nrtrace.properties file contains values including:
+The newrelic.properties file contains values including:
 * LICENSE_KEY: your New Relic [Ingest License API key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key)
 * ENDPOINT_HOST: either `trace-api.newrelic.com` or `trace-api.eu.newrelic.com` depending on whether your New Relic account is hosted in the US or EU region respectively
 * ENDPOINT_PATH: leave as `/trace/v1`
 * SLOW_REQUEST_AUTO_SAMPLE_MS: The time, in milliseconds, that will initiate auto-sampling of slow proxy requests.
 Suggested `5000`ms (5 seconds)

-Create, or update a propertyset named `NRTracePropSet` for your environment using [props-create.sh](props-create.sh), and [props-update.sh](props-update.sh) respectively.
+Create, or update a propertyset named `NewRelicPropSet` for your environment using [props-create.sh](props-create.sh), and [props-update.sh](props-update.sh) respectively.
 Use [props-get.sh](props-get.sh) to verify the property set has been created successfully.
+Use [props-delete.sh](props-delete.sh) to delete the property set.

 ### Environment variables
 Set the following environment variables: